farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 #### Return type

-`String` - This flow will return a ISO20022 formatted message with information about the specified payment.
+`String` - This flow will return an ISO20022 formatted message with information about the specified payment.
 ### NegotiatePaymentRailFlow

 Facilitates negotiation between two nodes to determine the appropriate payment rail through which the initiated payment should be routed.

 #### Parameters

-* `counterParty` - The legal identity of the counter-party with whom we should be negotiating payment details.
+* `counterParty` - The legal identity of the counter-party with whom you should be negotiating payment details.
 * `amount` - An amount representing the amount of the payment to be initiated.

 #### Return type